 This course presents an introduction to all the systems of the human body.
 Where possible, a ‘hands on’ approach is taken, creating an opportunity to develop an applied understanding of human anatomy and physiology.
 Topics include medical terminology, building blocks of life (basic chemistry), major tissues and all organ systems of the body.
 Nutrition is also covered in this course.
 It will include basic theory and principles of nutrition including an overview of absorption and metabolism of carbohydrates, proteins, fats and major vitamins and minerals including the effects of hypo/hyper supply.
 There is a helpful study skills component to this course.

-In this challenging course, students learn the bones, muscles, ligaments and joints of the body using a regional approach.
+In this challenging course, students learn the bones, muscles, ligaments, joints, and principle mechanisms of movement of of the body using a regional approach.
 Palpation is taught as an integral part of this learning.
-As well, students use plastic models and anatomy-in-clay to integrate and apply this knowledge and skill in hands-on labs.
+Students use a variety of methods to integrate and apply this knowledge including hands-on labs.

 In this course we address interpersonal and intrapersonal communication skills and key ethical issues in the massage profession.
 We identify, understand and apply professional conduct and ethics related to good boundaries and effective therapeutic relationships.
 Topics include ethical business practices; recognizing challenges for varied clients (including those with mental health issues, abuse and trauma, post-traumatic stress and other special needs); and values clarification, critical thinking and problem solving related to ethical issues and ethical dilemmas.
 We present assertiveness strategies and conflict resolution and negotiation skills.
 Students are invited to enhance emotional intelligence and review approaches to self-care such as breathing techniques, self-reflection and collaborative dialogue with classmates.
 This course functions to build a supportive learning community.